 - Focus on the process of playing and less on the outcome

 - Move on quickly from mistakes

 At Life Counseling Institute, we work frequently with athletes with sports performance anxiety.
 And we are conveniently located, with offices in the northwest (Park Ridge) and southwest (Willowbrook) suburbs.
-Sports performance coaching can also be done online.
 Give us a call at (630) 269-2886 to set up an appointment.

 Learn more about our sports performance specialist, Rebecca Stearns, here!